newsguildny/times-tech-guild-sl-2022/slides.md

   practical or political reasons, which makes cross-collaboration harder.
 - The first step is collecting all of the information about who works where.
 - Nowadays, we have a handy online directory.
-There're some pretty strict policies about appropriate use of work resources, and like I mentioned earlier...we didn't want to spill the beans by scraping the site
+There're some pretty strict policies about "appropriate use of work resources", and like I mentioned earlier...we didn't want to spill the beans by scraping the site...IT WAS FRUSTRATING!
 - It was a slow process to pull in names of all of our coworkers regularly, tracking new hires and departures to keep our lists up to date.
 - We did sort of a quilting bee situation, where people joined up in a zoom call and tried to make light work of it!
-- We had it easy...in less digital times, I've heard of folks grabbing printouts of schedules from out of trash bins to collect this information!
+- We had it easy...in less digital times, I've heard of folks working retail, having to grab printouts of shift schedules from out of trash bins to collect this information!

 ---